xianglin226/DSSC/data/readme.md

+# Input
-#The input data should be in h5 format with:
+The input data should be in h5 format with:
 (1) "X" - count matrix
 (2) "Y" - true labels
 (3) "Pos" - spatial coordinate